chenasraf/github-repos-astro-loader/README.md

 import githubReposLoader from 'github-repos-astro-loader' const project = defineCollection({
   loader: githubReposLoader({
+    // Required
+    apiToken: GITHUB_TOKEN, // GitHub API token to use for requests
-    username: 'myusername', // The GitHub username you want to fetch the repositories for (required)
+    username: 'myusername', // The GitHub username you want to fetch the repositories for

+    // Optional
     orgs: ['myorg'], // A list of GitHub orgs to fetch repositories from
-    debug: true, // Output debug logs during processing }),
+    debug: true, // Output debug logs during processing
+    force: false, // Ignore cache and force a full re-fetch
+    filter: (repo) => // Filter repositories to include in the collection [
+        !repo.fork,
+        repo.stargazers_count! > 0,
+        //
+      ].every(Boolean),
+    }),
+  }),
 })
 ```